riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 Let p be the prime order of the group.

-The baseline generic DLP attack on a prime-order group, with only knowledge of G and x\*G, and no static DH oracle, is Pollard's rho
+The baseline generic DLP attack on a prime-order group, with only knowledge of G and k\*G, and no static DH oracle, is Pollard's rho
  {{Pollard78}}, which costs O(sqrt{p}) group operations and O(1)
  memory, and can be effectively parallelized with low communication cost using the van Oorschot-Wiener collision search machine {{OW99}}.